CNES/S1Tiling/docs/install.rst

 +++++++++++++++

 The procedure previously described stays valid.
-Yet you may already have pre-installed modules for Python, GDAL, OTB...
+Yet you may already have pre-installed modules for Python, GDAL, OTB…

 As an inspiration, we provide the installation script used on CNES HPC clusters.
 It may be a good starting point.
 See